|

 WHY WOULD WE NEED PROGRAMS LIKE THESE??

-Please read my article “Redefining 2D/3D”.
+Please read my articles

-These drawings not only defined the shape of the parts but they also gave all the information necessary to create these parts, material, tolerance, finish, etc. All the pertinent information in one place.
+These drawings not only defined the shape of the parts but they also gave all the information necessary to create these parts, material, tolerance, finish, etc. All the pertinent information in one place also for inspection.
 There was also a very complete revision system.
 Each DCN (Drawing Change Notice) noted all the change history of the part.
 An ADCN (Advanced Drawing Change Notice) was a description of the change done on 8.5 x 11 sheets of paper so as to not require the amount of time to directly change the drawing every time a small change was made.
-These were simply stapled to the blue print (a copy of the drawing).
+These were simply stapled to the blue print (a print of the drawing).
 When a few of these accumulated they would be incorporated into the original drawing as a DCN and a new revision letter would be assigned.

 Can you imagine doing a change to the drawing and not defining it??
 Just sending out the drawing with a different date and name.
 No, of course not, that would be insane.
 Let’s say you changed a hole size and the drawing had hundreds of holes, you would have to look over the complete drawing comparing it to the old drawing.
-That is what the necessity of a Compare Program is indicating that is happening in the industry.
+That is what the necessity of a Model Compare Program is indicating that is happening in the industry.
 It is data out of control.

-Enter Solid Modeling.
+Enter Solid Modeling

 Today the engineering industry is trying to eliminate drawings.
 We can now directly give manufacturing a solid model of the part.
 They can now take the solid and create tool paths to drive a CNC mill.
 Absolutely wonderful.
 But we still have to qualify the features that mate with other parts.
-We have to inspect the parts and the CNC programmer may have to put more attention on what is important when programming the code.
-So there is still some GD&T data required.
+We have to inspect the parts and the CNC programmer and machine operator may have to put more attention on what is important when programming the code.
+So there is still some tolerances or GD&T data required.

 What does this tell us.
 The originating company does not have an effective way to communicate the changes.
 Imagine spending virtually millions of dollars on a CAD system, and it does not have the capability to document the revisions of the part to an outside supplier.
-Each of the large systems like Pro/E, Catia and NX have and brag about their PLM (Part Lifetime Management).
-There are even 3rd party programs to make matters worse.
+Each of the large systems like Pro/E, Catia and NX have and brag about their PLM (Part Lifecycle Management).
+There are even 3rd party PLM programs to make matters worse.
 There is a huge vested interest to keep this non-standardized.
 This is costing companies like Boeing millions of dollars in scrapped parts and missed schedules.

 Solutions